 On the other side of pain and heartbreak I have learned that I can survive… but, not only that, thrive… and, friend, I was prepared.

-This lesson in heartbreak was essential for, friend, it taught me that I can be broken and put back together.
+This lesson in heartbreak was essential for, my friend, it taught me that I can be broken and put back together.

 I’ve suffered other hurts since this devastating moment, perhaps ones that hurt to my core even more than the breakup of my marriage… but they didn’t tear me apart in the same way.